Thanasis-Altoglou/Heart_Disease/README.md

 # Heart Disease

 ## Goal:
-The purpose of this project is to create multiple machine learning models taht can predict whether or not a person has presence of heart disease based on physical features of that person (age, cholesterol, etc.).
+The purpose of this project is to create multiple machine learning models that can predict whether or not a person has presence of heart disease based on physical features of that person (age, cholesterol, etc.).

 This notebook consists of 5 parts:
   1. Get a dataset to work with